sil3ntH4ck3r/WebVulnLab/README_en.md

 4. **Request assistance through the "Issues" section of the project:**

    - If you have tried the above solutions and still cannot resolve the issue, you can seek help through the "Issues" section in the project's GitHub repository.
 Provide a detailed description of the problem you are facing, including any relevant error messages, and provide information about your runtime environment (operating system, software versions, etc.).

+### Proxy Error

+If when entering the domain it shows the message "Proxy Error", it is likely that the corresponding container does not have the Apache service turned on.
+Here are some possible solutions:

+1. **Turn on Apache service**

+    - Inside the container, execute the following command to verify if the Apache service is running:

+        ```
+        service apache2 status
+        ```
+      This command will provide information about the status of the Apache service within the container.

+    - If the service is stopped, you can start it by executing:

+        ```
+        service apache2 start
+        ```
+      This command will start the Apache service within the container.

+    **NOTE:** To execute commands within a container and obtain an interactive console, you can use the command `docker exec -it <container_name> /bin/bash`.
+When you have finished executing commands in the container, you can exit the interactive console by typing `exit`.

 ## Contribute <a name="contribute"></a>